To the one who continually and gracefully encourages me to flourish, thank you.

 It got so bad that we could barely see the cars in front of us.
 I panicked but I decided not to worsen the situation by voicing my fears.
 My guy stayed in control and completely calm.
 I admired his ability to remain peaceful and unmoved by the change of weather (one of many reasons I admire him).
 Me on the other hand, I was calm and well poised on the outside but I was completely freaking out inside.
-I wondered if we could’ve missed the storm if we (by we I mean me) had not wasted so much time enjoying the scenery and talking to strangers as though they were our long-lost friends.
-I drove myself crazy with accusations of why I had not checked the weather before leaving home.
+I wondered if we could’ve missed the storm if we (by ‘we’ I mean me) had not wasted so much time enjoying the scenery and talking to strangers as though they were our long-lost friends.
+I drove myself crazy with panic and accusations of why I had not checked the weather before leaving home.
 All the while, the heavy raindrops kept crashing into the windscreen, leaving a blurry picture of the traffic ahead of us.

 What a wonderful perspective to have in a storm!
 What a good discipline it is to remember that the sun was indeed shining on the other side.